You need an account to use the NZ Navigator tool.

 When you create your account you will also set up the organisation you are registering for.
 As the account creator, you will be the primary user for that organisation.

-You can connect other users to your organisation if you want to, either during the registration or later on (more on this below).
+You can connect other users to your organisation if you want to, either during the registration or later on.
+Once you are registered, you can also add other organisations using this account.
+Read more about both of these below.

 A confirmation email will be sent to you - click on the link to activate your new account.